KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 * supported passkey sign-ins rely on site and platform authenticator flows rather than a Bubbles-operated credential cloud
 * browsing and built-in search still create normal traffic to the websites and providers the user chooses to use

-## Version 1.1.10 Addendum
+## Version 1.1.15 Addendum

-Version `1.1.10` keeps the same local-first privacy direction described above and adds a new local AI and diagnostics layer.
+Version `1.1.15` keeps the same local-first privacy direction described above while carrying forward the local AI and diagnostics layer and adding broader accessibility, startup, installer, and media-tool refinements.

-Important privacy-facing differences in `1.1.10` compared with the older `1.0.65` baseline described above:
+Important privacy-facing differences in `1.1.15` compared with the older `1.0.65` baseline described above:

 * the browser now includes an `AI & Diagnostics` panel
 * local AI summarization and runtime analysis are available on-device